InsomniacSnorlax/Animation-Velocity/README.md

 ![Animator Setup](https://user-images.githubusercontent.com/94978222/166681163-7c263213-e72b-45ec-9d62-71fdaa0e9f68.png)

 The Idle remains outside the secondary blend tree as it does not need to be controlled by angle.
 Moving forward, the image below will give you a rough idea of the angle and animations needed to achieve the desired effect and can be altered if more or fewer animations are being used.
+(Had some weird bug having it sometimes inverted of left and right angle)

 ![Blend Tree Setup](https://user-images.githubusercontent.com/94978222/166681112-a55d72c8-de19-4e5e-9c40-3e9c0c9c0659.png)